Covid-19: Expansion of vaccine deliveries worldwide

 Vaccine production always requires intensive technical preparation.
 Nothing can be done on demand.»

 Only with the help of the original manufacturer can another company be quickly put in a position to participate in production.
-Therefore, cooperations are the conclusive way to the rapid expansion of production volumes.
+Therefore, cooperations are the conclusive way to quickly expand production volumes.

-Several Western companies are partnering with African companies to establish their own production of Covid-19 vaccines in Africa:
+Several Western companies are cooperating with African companies to establish their own production of Covid-19 vaccines in Africa:

 - Belgian company Univercells - which is working with Reithera (Italy) on a Covid-19 vaccine - according to a media report June 6, 2021 - is collaborating with Senegal's Pasteur Institute in Dakar on vaccine production.
 It is planned to start filling vaccine produced in Belgium as early as 2022, and then to enable further production steps in Senegal in the course of 2022.

-- BioNTech and Pfizer announced on July 21, 2021, to work with Biovac in South Africa on a technology transfer that will allow the company to gradually carry out full production of mRNA vaccine against Covid-19 itself.
+- BioNTech and Pfizer announced in July 2021 to work with Biovac in South Africa on a technology transfer that would gradually allow the company to carry out full production of mRNA vaccine against Covid-19 itself.
 The milestone is for Biovac to take over the filling of vaccine batches produced elsewhere for Africa in 2022.
-By four years from now, upstream production steps could then also take place in Africa, if all goes according to plan.
+By four years from now, the upstream production steps could then also take place in Africa, if all goes according to plan.

-- The U.S. company Dyadic International announced on July 27, 2021 a collaboration with South Africa's Rubic Consortium.
-Under the agreement, the Consortium will be equipped with Dyadic's cell culture technology for the production of protein-based Covid-19 vaccines
+- The U.S. company Dyadic International has also announced a collaboration with South Africa's Rubic Consortium in July 2021.
+Under the agreement, the Consortium will be equipped with Dyadic's cell culture technology for the production of protein-based Covid-19 vaccines.

-Production methods for covid-19 vaccines: challenging and diverse
+Production methods for covid-19 vaccines: challenging and different

 The production method for the different types of vaccines already approved or in development against covid-19 differs substantially.
 In most cases, it also differs significantly from the production method used for the usual vaccines against other diseases recommended in Germany, which are made directly from killed or attenuated pathogens.